 Additive multiple term searching

-Additive search will run a search for each of your terms and give you the complete results sorted by number of occurrences of each term within each item.
+Additive search will run a search for each of your terms and give you the complete results sorted by number of occurrences of each term within each item (and if number of occurrences are the same between two results, sorted by lowest part number first).
 You can request such a search by comma-delimiting your terms - for example, "Model F,Model M" (minus the quotes) will list all keyboards that mention "Model F" or "Model M".

 Subtractive multiple term searching

-Subtractive search will give you a refined result by first running an additive search as described above for the first term given and then progressively filtering the result with each term in the order provided, giving a tailored result sorted by number of occurrences of each term within each item.
+Subtractive search will give you a refined result by first running an additive search as described above and then progressively filtering the result with each term in the order provided, giving a tailored result sorted by number of occurrences of each term within each item (and if number of occurrences are the same between two results, sorted by lowest part number first).
 You can request such a search by semicolon-delimiting your terms - for example, "Model F;122;US;1986" (minus the quotes) will find all keyboards that mention Model F, then remove results that do not mention "122", and then again remove all results that do not mention "US", and then finally remove all results that do not mention "1986".